hartfelt/kiara/README.md

 	                        them.
 	  --overwrite           When organizing files, always overwrite any existing files.
-	  -c CONFIG, --config CONFIG
+	  --skip-update         Skip updating file info from anidb, when the cached info is old. (missing info will still be fetched) -c CONFIG, --config CONFIG
 	                        Alternative config file to use.
 	  --find-duplicates     Lists all episode for which you have more than one